retypeapp/retype/components/callout.md

 ## Variant

-Alerts come in nine different flavors which can be specified by passing a `variant` immediately after the `!!!`, such as `!!!danger`.
+Callouts come in nine different flavors which can be specified by passing a `variant` immediately after the `!!!`, such as `!!!danger`.

 | Variant | Color |
 | --- | --- |